DjangoGirls/tutorial/en/chromebook_setup/instructions.md

 }
 ```
 This will create a ```debug.log``` file detailing Django operations and any error messages that might come up, making it much easier to fix if your website does not work.

+The initial restarting of the Glitch project should fail (if you click on the top dropdown button `Show` then click on `In a New Window`, you will receive a `DisallowedHost` error message), but do not worry about it at this stage, the tutorial will fix this as soon as you update the Django settings of your project in the `mysite/settings.py` file.

 ### Virtual Environment